mworion/MountWizzard4/README.rst

 INDI server(s) (see: https://indilib.org) where your devices are connected to.

-ASCOM Alpaca remote server (see: https://ascom-standards.org/Developer/Alpaca.htm) abstracting your ASCOM devices or devices which speak native ASCOM Alpaca.
+ASCOM Alpaca remote server (see: https://ascom-standards.org/Developer/Alpaca.htm) abstracting your ASCOM devices or devices which speak native ASCOM Alpaca if you want to connect over IP with your environment.

+For the core devices there is fom 0.150.16 on native ASCOM support (Windows platform only).
+Please be reminded, that ASCOM has 32bit and 64bit driver implementations and MW4 could also be installed in 32bit or 64 bit environment.
+None of them could be mixed!
+Normally ths should not be an issue...

 In addition an online connection is used for some services which might be very helpful.